AshNumpy/HU-Statistics-Regression-Analysis-Term-Project/README.md

 - Predictions and Insights: Regression models are used to predict future prices and rental durations.
 Additionally, important insights about customer behaviors are obtained.

-⚠️ If you want to read the detailed report about the project, you can browse the `./Detailed Project Report.pdf` file.
+⚠️ If you want to read the detailed report about the project, you can browse the `./Detaylı Proje Raporu.pdf` file.